|

 before it is due.
 Generally, a prepayment penalty is

 added to a loan in exchange for a discounted rate.
+Pre-Qualification - A

 preliminary analysis of a borrower's ability to afford